Late Rent and Fees: The Essentials

 How Is a Rent Late Fee Assessed?

 It is common for landlords to charge a late rent fee if the renter does not pay their rent on time — usually after a grace period of between three and five days.
-According to Rent Law, the standard late rent fee is five percent of the rent; the courts consider a reasonable late rent fee to be five percent of the total rent or less than five percent and in a fixed dollar amount.
+According to Rent Law, the standard late rent fee is five percent; the courts consider a reasonable late rent fee to be five percent of the total rent or less than five percent and in a fixed dollar amount.

 For example, you can charge a fixed amount of 60 dollars as a late rent fee to your tenants no matter how many days they are late in paying their rent.
-However, it is, as mentioned, important to have the amount or the calculation of the late fee specified in the contract to avoid any confusion or conflicts.
+However, as mentioned, it is important to have the amount or calculation of the late fee specified in the contract to avoid any confusion or conflicts.

 Is There a Limit on a Late Fee?